glapa-grossklag/rle/README.md

 # Run-Length Encoding

-Run-length encoding (RLE) is one of the simplest and intuitive compression methods.
-In short, RLE works by encoding repeating strings of symbols as the length of the run.
+Run-length encoding (RLE) is one of the simplest and most intuitive compression methods.
+In short, RLE encodes repeating strings of symbols as the length of the run.
 An example illustrates this best.
 Let's say we have the following data:

 	Oh noooooo!